-The Acute Liver Failure Study Group (ALFSG) has maintained, since 1998, a clinical registry now numbering nearly 3,000 patients who have been enrolled over this period of time at 32 sites over the 22-year period.
+The Acute Liver Failure Study Group (ALFSG) has maintained, since 1998, a clinical registry now numbering more than 3,400 patients who have been enrolled over this period of time at 32 sites over the 22-year period.
 The study is now closed, and the database locked.
 This study has provided critical information on all forms of ALF with detailed clinical histories and laboratory and outcome data available.
 A searchable public use website is accessible via NIDDK for data prior to 2010.
 In the next year, the searchable database will be updated with data through the end of the study.
 All the patient information is thoroughly de-identified in strict accordance with HIPAA regulations.

 Acute Liver Injury (no hepatic encephalopathy)

 - If presumed acetaminophen etiology: acute hepatic illness < 2 weeks, with INR ≥ 2.0, alanine aminotransferase (ALT) of ≥ 10X ULN.

 - If presumed non-acetaminophen etiology: acute hepatic illness of < 26 weeks, with INR ≥ 2.0, ALT of ≥ 10X ULN, total bilirubin of ≥ 3.0 mg/dL.

 - Hospitalized patient

 - Altered mentation of any degree (=ALF)